Columbian College of Arts and Sciences: Academics

 It offers a total of 61 undergraduate minors, 58 undergraduate major, 51 master's degrees and 33 combined degree program's (bachelor's and master's).
-The College offers degrees in the main fields Arts & Design, Clinical Programs, Humanities, Mathematics & Statistical Analysis, Natural & Forensic Sciences, Policy & Public Affairs and Social & Behavioral Sciences.
+The college offers degrees in the main fields Arts & Design, Clinical Programs, Humanities, Mathematics & Statistical Analysis, Natural & Forensic Sciences, Policy & Public Affairs and Social & Behavioral Sciences.

 The college also offers different engaged learning programs, an extensive on- and offline summer school program, 16 graduate certificates and more than 30 doctoral degrees.

 The college has an international network of partnering universities and schools.
 For students there are currently more than 300 study and exchange programs in 50 countries available.

-Graduates to the College are awarded a commencement medal depicting the College's seal that is worn during the commencement ceremony.
+Graduates of the college are awarded a commencement medal depicting the college's seal that is worn during the commencement ceremony.
 The original seal was designed by James Peale when the Columbian College was founded in 1821.
 The seal originally depicted a biblical lion laying down with a lamb under an open book with Greek text that translated to "In the beginning was the Word, and the Word was with God."
-The design of the seal was changed in 1873, and completely replaced by George Washington University in 1905.
-The College still uses the seal today but with the Greek text omitted.
+The design of the seal was changed in 1873 and completely replaced by George Washington University in 1905.
+The college still uses the seal but with the Greek text omitted.